Delfayne/ThaumicEnergistics/README.md

 Not only that, but it's a fork, of a fork, of a fork.
 I haven't thoroughly checked the previous contributors for potential security problems either.
 It looks fine on the surface, but I haven't gone deep.

+Changes in this fork
+* Essentia cell partitioning has been fixed.
+Previously, you could partition a cell, but the logic was not checked for correctly.
+* Arcane Crafting Terminal efficiency improvements.
+In a test world the ACT is fine, but in a big network with many items, it was very laggy.
+By the looks of things, this was getting the entire list of viewable items, sometimes multiple times.
+The fixes for this involved just checking the AE2 code base and porting their efficiency fixes into a form that is compatible with Thaumic Energistics.
+  * Changing the ACT to work on a diff of items instead of the entire list.
+  * Compressing the packet data sent to the user when data was changed.

 ---

 [![discord]](https://discord.gg/ywBJYK6)